To develop a Probot app, you will first need a recent version of Node.js installed. Open a terminal and run node -v

 , which is where the code for your app will go, and package.json

-, which makes this a standard npm module.
+, which makes the app a standard npm module.

 Now you're ready to run the app on your local machine.
-Run npm run dev
+Run npm start

 to start the server: